Keksuccino/docs_fancymenu/elements.md

     *   **Keyframe Editor:** A dedicated editor for adding, editing, and sequencing keyframes on a timeline.
     *   **Multi-Target:** A single Animator can control multiple "target" elements at once.
     *   **Control:** Animations can be set to loop.
 You can also choose to animate only position or size.
+    *   **Timing Offsets:** Target elements can use individual or randomized start timing offsets.
     *   **[Learn more about the Element Animator.](https://docs.fancymenu.net/en/element-animator)**

 ## Ticker
 An invisible element that executes a list of actions at a regular interval (every "tick").

+> For new background automation in FancyMenu 3.9.0+, consider using [Schedulers](https://docs.fancymenu.net/en/schedulers).
+Schedulers are global, easier to organize and can keep running independently of a specific screen.
+{.is-info}

 *   **Use Cases:**
     *   Periodically checking a server's online status and updating a text element.